How do I use a 3D mouse in Remote Desktop?

 I’m trying to use a 3D mouse with a Remote Desktop session for my 3D modeling work, but it’s not functioning correctly.
 Does anyone know how to make it work?
 Any advice or steps to troubleshoot would be appreciated.

-If you’re running into issues using a 3D mouse over Remote Desktop for your 3D modeling work, this is a pretty common problem due to how USB devices are handled in remote connections.
+If you’re experiencing issues using a 3D mouse over Remote Desktop, this is a fairly common problem due to how USB devices are handled in remote connections.
 Here’s a breakdown of what you might want to try:

 1. Check Software Compatibility: Ensure that the software you’re using (both 3D mouse drivers and your Remote Desktop client) supports remote connections.
 Sometimes, newer drivers or software updates can fix compatibility issues.

-2. USB Redirection: For most Remote Desktop setups, you need to make sure your 3D mouse is being redirected through USB.
+2. USB Redirection: For most Remote Desktop setups, you need to make sure your 3D mouse is being redirected.
 This isn’t always straightforward with basic Remote Desktop setups.
-Look into software solutions like FlexiHub, which specialize in making USB devices accessible over remote connections.
-It can help you create a seamless link between your 3D mouse and your remote PC.
+Look into software solutions like FlexiHub, which can help you connect your 3D mouse to remote PC.

 4. Update Drivers and Firmware: Make sure your 3D mouse’s firmware and drivers are up to date.
 Using the latest drivers from 3Dconnexion’s website, for instance, might solve some issues.